Aztec03hub/electronics/README.md

 ###### Also, it's Angular 1.6.6
 ###### I don't really support the breakneck rate of major development framework changes.
+###### If you're on mobile, tap on the screenshot below to see it properly.
+I'll fix it eventually.
+I promise.

 <p align="center">
   <img src="./EClient Screenshot.png" alt="Dashboard Screenshot"